SantoriniDave.com

 My wife and I on a September visit to Santorini.

 September is my favorite month to visit Santorini.
-It is the “Goldilocks” month: the weather is warm but not scorching, the sea is at its warmest, and the island feels lively but less frantic than August.
-However, you should know that Early September (1st–15th) is still effectively high season.
-The real drop in crowds and prices happens in Late September.
+It is the Goldilocks month: the weather is warm but not scorching, the sea is at its warmest, and the island feels lively but less frantic than August.
+Early September (1st to 15th) is still effectively high season with high demand.
+The real drop in crowds and prices begins in late September.

 Santorini boat tour in September-October shoulder season.